ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Homework/HW5.md

 What is LOS?
 Why LOS is usually impossible?
 What are the advantages and disadvantages of multipath?

 ## Q5: (10 points)
-What are the innovations of Wi-Fi 6(802.11ax)? (use the link provided in the lecture slides or do the research online)
+What are the innovations of Wi-Fi 6(802.11ax) and Wi-FI6E? (use the link provided in the lecture slides or do the research online)

 ## Q6: (10 points)